Irn-Bru boss would consider adding alcohol to some of its products, but would this be your order at the bar?

 Roger White, chief executive of the company, said that it was not something he would have considered three years ago, but it was now “something for us to think about”.

-His comments come after Coca Cola revealed that it was entering the growing Chu-Hi market in Japan.
+His comments come after Coca Cola revealed that it was entring the growing Chu-Hi market in Japan.

 Chu-Hi drinks come in a can and are made by mixing a distilled drink called shochu with sparkling water and flavourings.
 They contain between three and eight per cent alcohol, around the same as beer.